ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Add error handling around the `messages` property access.

 4. Review Test Setup:
-   - Audit all fixtures and test setup code to ensure they are using correct and up-to-date APIs.
+   - Audit all fixtures and test setup code to ensure they are using correct and up-to-date async APIs.
    - Add logging statements at key points in the test setup process.

-We will start by implementing the `ensure_messages_initialized` method and improving the `messages` property in the MockClaudeClient class.
+We will start by updating the `ensure_messages_initialized` method to be asynchronous and improving the `messages` property in the MockClaudeClient class.
 After these changes, we'll update the fixture and test function accordingly.